deepchecks/deepchecks/docs/source/user-guide/vision/VisionData.rst

 The common properties are:

 - **batch_loader** - The batch loader can be either a pytorch DataLoader, a tensorflow Dataset or any custom generator.
-It is important to note that the data loaded by the batch loader iterator must be **shuffled**.
+It is important to note that the data loaded by the batch loader must be **shuffled**.

 - **task_type** - The task type of the data, can be either ``classification``, ``object_detection``, ``semantic_segmentation``, or ``other``.
 Data format validation is done upon creation of VisionData based